The Blame Triangle

 A Final Encouragement (or two)

 Because relational loss is so disorienting, I want to remind you of two things:

 God is faithful, and He's got you.
 Keep entrusting yourself to Him because He's trustworthy.
 Jesus felt the pain of separation from His Father as He suffered in our place.
 When you're hurting and wondering if you can keep doing this, turn your eyes to Jesus.
 He loves you.

 This too shall pass.
 The past several years have felt like a dark night that will never end.
 Yet if history proves anything, it's that this intense moment will shift and settle.
 Relationships won't always be this unstable, and you'll be okay.
 Hold onto Jesus, remembering that He's holding onto you.

-NEW OFFERING - Sometimes, you need a jumpstart of insight or a deep dive into recurring patterns to change.
+Soul Care Intensive - Sometimes, you need a jumpstart of insight or a deep dive into recurring patterns to change.
 I'd love to talk about a 3-Day Soul Care Intensive with you.
 If that's intriguing, then read this article and reach out.